nishnat-rishi/finnish-web-thingy/README.md

 Bloglist is a blogging app where users can write blogs, and read blogs posted by other users.

 Users can login and create/delete their blogs.
 There's a backend responsible for talking to a MongoDB database regarding user and blog details.
 It features authentication using jsonwebtoken.
 Password hashes are stored in the database among other things.
+There are custom middleware for logging/error handling among other things as well.

 The frontend includes some styling using SemanticUI.
 It uses Redux for general state management along with hooks for more local state management.
 It also includes various testing apparatus (cypress, react-testing-library, jest).

 The app can be deployed via Heroku as well.

 ### Demonstation of a Blog
 ![blog-demo](https://github.com/nishnat-rishi/finnish-web-thingy/blob/bloglist/demo-gifs/blog-demo.gif?raw=true "Blog Demo")